Fullchee/notes/tech-learning/frontend/epic-react/2-react-hooks.md

 ## useState

-- can accept a function which is a lazy initializer!
+- accepts a function which is a lazy initializer!
-- if you just want to calculate the initial state once (digits of pi)
+    - `useState` ignores the param afterwards
+    - for computationally expensive stuff (async like )

+### Why we need useState
+* we need to re-render the component again

 ## useEffect

+- dependency array does a `===` comparison
+    - will always re-render if you pass it an array
 - `fetch`: forgot to return early if pokemonName is null
 - I forgot about having a status variable
   - helps with determining what to display